waterfall

 oil on canvas, 183cms x 119cms

-I moved to Ely, a cathedral town surrounded by huge, flat fields.
-Painting waterfalls here felt slightly mad and made me think about what the paintings must mean, so far from their mountain home.
+I moved to Ely, a cathedral town in the East of England surrounded by huge, flat fields.
+Painting waterfalls in flatland made me feel disonnected, and I began to think about what the paintings might mean so far from their mountain home.

 Image